Fury overcomes bloody cut over eye to beat Wallin

 With renewed determination, he kept the pressure on Wallin the rest of the way to cement a huge payday against Wilder, who he fought to a draw in December.

 “Deontay Wilder, I want you next,” Wilder said.
+“Now I’m going to go home and relax with the family.”

 Wallin was still fighting hard in the final round, stunning Fury with a right to the head and chasing him around the ring in search of a knockdown that never came.
 Wallin, fighting for only the second time in the U.S., suffered his first defeat to fall to 20-1.